-We may assume that people who are egotistical talk about themselves the vast majority of the time.
-But if you really want to find out how people view their own status, you need to pay attention to pronouns that they use.
+People assume that others who often talk about themselves are egotistical.
+But, if you really want to find out how people view their own status, pay attention to pronouns that they use.

 - “You raise your hand before your speak.”
 This is basically saying Do what I command and sounds like a person showing positional power.

 - “We raise our hands before we speak.”
-This is like saying Child you should know how to follow the rules.
-It sound like the speaker is looking down on you.
+This is like saying Child, you should know how to follow the rules.
+It sound like the speaker is patronizing you.

 photo of painting “15-07-05-Schloß-Caputh-RalfR-N3S 1712” by Ralf Roletschek

 Reblogged this on Write about what? and commented:

 Do you use “I” frequently?